 Collaboration with Museimprese

 Two days of visits and meetings with representatives of the companies that are member of Museimprese association.
-IED Venezia students in Curatorial Practice and Business for Arts had the chance to listen to Lecturers coming from Galleria Campari, Kartellmuseo, Museo Ducati, Museo della Calzatura and Archivio Rubelli.
+IED students in Curatorial Practice had the chance to listen to Lecturers coming from Galleria Campari, Kartellmuseo, Museo Ducati, Museo della Calzatura and Archivio Rubelli.
 They talked with curators and managers about the importance of preserving the stories of their companies through the opening of dedicated museums and archives.

 from the master course to the job market